andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_Overview.rst

-.. _E-Prime_Introduction:
+.. _E-Prime_Overview:

 ====================
-Introduction to E-Prime
+Overview of E-Prime
 ====================

 E-Prime is a stimulus presentation software that is used in both behavioral and neuroimaging research.
 The goal of this module is to help you learn how to use E-Prime, as well as how to use basic object-oriented programming.
 Increased understanding of object-oriented programming and E-Basic - E-Prime's scripting language - lets you adapt your experiment to different situations, including fMRI experiments.